-WWE News: Neville Is No Longer Under Contract To WWE After A Year’s Absence
+WWE News: Neville Is No Longer Under Contract With WWE After A Year’s Absence

 It appears as if something finally changed.

 There has been speculation lately that Cody Rhodes and the Young Bucks would love to have Neville wrestle at All In on Sept.
 1, 2018.
-If Neville truly is out of his WWE contract and doesn’t have a no-compete clause on him, that is very possible now.
+If Neville truly is out of his WWE contract and doesn’t have a no-compete clause, that is very possible now.

 Earlier this week, Cody Rhodes retweeted a video posted by a fan which showcased the SummerSlam match that had Neville and Stephen Amell vs. Stardust (Rhodes) and Wade Barrett.
-Cody expressed he missed Neville.
+Cody expressed that he missed Neville.

 I miss Neville https://t.co/fTlGAA3pxa